Lung Disease Claims: What You Need to Know

-When you are unable to work due to an injury, our TPD lawyers help you make a total and permanent disability claim through your superannuation fund and receive an insurance lump sum payment.
+When you are unable to work due to an injury, our Australian TPD lawyers help you make a total and permanent disability claim through your superannuation fund and receive an insurance lump sum payment.

 Selecting the best TPD claims lawyers increases the likelihood of winning TPD compensation.
 A lump sum payment is deposited into your super fund account when you have a successful outcome.